ReturnLuke/Project_Euler/README.md

 # Project_Euler
 Project Euler is a series of challenging mathematical/computer programming problems.
-This x will document my progress with Project Euler, and demonstrate in code how I solved each problem.
+This repository will document my progress with Project Euler, and demonstrate in code how I solved each problem.